 I’m concerned that I won’t have access to my prescription medications.
 What are my options?

-CVS Caremark is encouraging prescription holders to refill maintenance medications with a 90-day supply or up to the plan maximum to ensure continued access.
+CVS Caremark encourages prescription holders to refill maintenance medications with a 90-day supply or up to the plan maximum to ensure continued access.
 They are also temporarily waiving early refill limits on 30-day prescriptions and offering free home delivery for all prescription medications.

 How are we monitoring visitors to our facilities?
 (US and Canada)

 Should we be wearing medical masks, respirators or face coverings at work?
 (US and Canada)

 Is there a company travel ban?
 (US and Canada)

 In addition to following CDC guidance for banned travel, we’re also restricting travel for our business.
-All airline travel requires approval by our CEO until further notice.
-Some car travel with a business purpose meeting certain criteria may be allowed with advance approval.
+All airline travel requires CEO approval until further notice.
+If you receive travel approval, please also obtain advance written approval from all customers or business partners you will be interacting with at your destination and provide to your Executive Leader for approval.

 What if a customer wants me to travel?
 (US and Canada)